AnnLe4869/strapi-deploy-test/notes/PostgreSQL role authentication.md

 But this pose a problem: can Linux user "tim" use the role "john"?

 Yes we can by changing the authentication method from **INDENT** to **PASSWORD BASED**.
-Usually do this only for external connection to database like for Strapi to connect to database
+Usually do this only for external connection to database like for Strapi to connect to database.
+Since Strapi cannot choose what Linux user it is signed in as, it can only choose what PostgreSQL role it wants to be.
+Thus there is a need for role-authentication by password.
+In out Strapi case, we need the database name (the name we use when run `createdb <database_name>`), role name (when we do `createuser`) and role password (which we set using `ALTER USER`)